Teresa Baksa: A Pictorial Biography

 Fenway Studios: A Year of Experimentation

-In 1989 Teresa received her Bachelor of Liberal Arts Degree, cum laude from Harvard University Extension School, and she moved from Cambridge to Boston, MA to take a sub-let residence in the turn-of-the-twentieth-century artist studios, the Fenway Studios, on Ipswich Street.
-In her new studio space Teresa explored color, after having just studied design and color theory with the artist Albert Alcalay at Harvard.
-She also was inspired by artist friends who were working with body- part casts and other three dimensional elements in their paintings.
-She combined ideas from both.
-It was a year of artistic experimentation.
+In 1989, Teresa earned her Bachelor of Liberal Arts, graduating cum laude from Harvard University Extension School.
+She then relocated from Cambridge to Boston, MA, where she rented a space at the historic Fenway Studios on Ipswich Street.
+In her new studio, Teresa experimented with color after studying design and color theory with Albert Alcalay at Harvard.
+Influenced by artist friends using body-part casts and other 3D elements in their work, she merged these ideas into her art.
+This year became one of artistic experimentation.

 Fenway Studios, Ipswich Street, Boston, MA, 1990.